rkiel/npm-power-utils/docs/STATE.md

-## use
+# Immutable State Management

-Immutable State Management
+A framework to provide a simple, clean way to immutably change the global state.

-Here's an example
+Here's an example of it in action.

 ```JavaScript
 const { use } = require('power-utils').state;